 Broken bones are also a common car accident injury; particularly broken ribs due to the impact from seat-belts tightening or airbags deploying.
 Broken ribs can be very painful and require lengthy periods of rest and recovery.
 Broken arms, legs, hips and even shoulders are also common motor vehicle accident injuries.

 If you’ve suffered either a physical or mental injury as a result of a car accident, or have experienced a loss of income, you may be entitled to compensation.

 Even if the accident was entirely or partially your fault, there may be avenues for compensation.
 While medical treatment is the most crucial step after an accident, it is also important to seek legal advice about your rights, as soon as you are able.

 Shine Lawyers have expert car accident lawyers who can quickly establish if you have a claim for compensation and explain what you might be able to claim for.
 We will make the process as quick and easy as possible so you can focus on your recovery.

 If your child was injured in a motor vehicle accident, you can make a claim on their behalf.
 A child can’t make a claim on their own but a parent or legal guardian can bring it forward.
 The money is then held in trust for the child to benefit them later in life.

 How can Shine Lawyers help?

-If you’ve been injured in a motor vehicle accident, whether it was from a car, motorbike, bicycle, truck or any other motor vehicle, you may have a claim for compensation.
+If you’ve been injured in a motor vehicle accident, whether it was from a car, motorbike, bicycle, truck or any other vehicle, you may have a claim for compensation.
 Shine Lawyers have legal experts who can guide you through the process in a straightforward fashion and represent you on a no win, no fee basis.
-For more information and to get in touch with us visit https://www.shine.com.au/service/motor-vehicle-accidents.
+To find out more information or to get in touch, visit our motor vehicle accidents page.